programminghistorian/ph-submissions/lessons/json-and-jq.md

 ### Challenges

+These final challenges will help you test your understanding of how to pipe together [jq] commands on your own.

 #### Filter before counting

 What function do we need to add to the hashtag-counting filter to only count hashtags when their tweet has been retweeted at least 200 times?